MASSAGE CHAIR FAQs

 You may not have heard of Elite Massage Chairs because we are in extremely few retail locations.
 There’s a reason for this:

-- Elite sells our massage chairs direct via the Internet.
+Elite sells massage chairs direct via the Internet.
 This keeps our costs streamlined so we can provide premium massage chairs with cutting edge design and functions at prices lower than our competition.

 Our company leadership comes from the Internet and technology sector, and so the belief in streamlined, scalable and consumer-direct models in baked into our entire philosophy.